 Until recently, tuning accleration, jerk and other hardware settings required tweaking and inserting gcode commands by hand.
-More recent versions of slicers – notably PrusaSlicer and Ultimaker Cura – have begun exposing these settings in the printer, print and filament profiles, making them much more accessible and easy to adjust between prints.
-While moving these commands to the slicer GUI is a big improvement, there are still several refinements to print start and stop sequences that are useful to do at print start and finish and various points in between.
-Custom g-code is the right place to insert these functions.
+More recent versions of slicers – notably PrusaSlicer and Ultimaker Cura – have begun exposing these settings in printer, print and filament profiles, making them much more accessible and easy to adjust between prints.
+While this is a big improvement, there are still several refinements to the print sequence that can optimize your prints.
+Custom g-code is the right way to insert these functions.
 Most slicers support inserting g-code at several points during a print:

 At the start of a print, startup gcode can insert printer initialization commands, warmup routines and nozzle priming.

 Between layer changes, gcode is useful for adjusting hardware settings like nozzle temperatures and other settings based on the current layer number or height.

 Please be sure that you’ve calibrated your printer, and particularly your Live-Z settings before using any of the following examples.
 These routines move the nozzle around close to the bed and can cause damage if your printer is not adjusted properly.

 Contact and feedback